RosettaCommons/documentation/application_documentation/docking/flex-pep-dock.md

 -----

 -   **Pre-pack mode** ( -flexpep\_prepack flag):
-     The pre-packing mode optimizes the side-chains of each monomer according to the Rosetta score12 energy function.
+     The pre-packing mode optimizes the side-chains of each monomer according to the [[Rosetta energy function|score-types]].
 Unless you know what you are doing, we strongly recommend pre-packing the input structures, and applying one of the peptide docking protocols to the resulting pre-packed structures, as this can improve model selection considerably (see below).
 However, in cases where side-chains have been previously optimized by Rosetta using the same scoring function, this step can be skipped.

 -   **Low-resolution *ab-initio* mode** (-lowres\_abinitio flag):
      This is the main part of the *ab-initio* peptide docking protocol, for simultaneous *ab-initio* folding and docking of the peptide over the protein surface.
 This mode is typicalled used together with the refinement mode ( -pep\_refine flag) - in this case, the peptide is first folded *de-novo* and then refined.